mgcooper/baseflow/README.md

 - Graphics object functions do not work in Octave, including those that use `gobjects`.
 - Latex interpreter is not supported in Octave.

 Work is ongoing to patch these incompatibilities.
-See `bfra.util.isoctave` to patch errors.
+See `+bfra/private/isoctave` to patch errors.

 When running in Octave, be careful with blanket `warning on` or `warning off` commands.
 Octave ships with about a dozen warning states off, listed below.
 If they are turned on by a `warning on` command, there will be endless warning messages.
 If this happens, type `warning` in the commandwindow to confirm if the following warnings are off.
 If so, simply restart Octave to reset them, or reset them manually.